maiwinstrup/recipe-book/salads/fruit-salad.md

 ## Instructions

 1. **Prepare the Fruits:**
-   - Wash all the fruits thoroughly under running water.
+   - Wash all the fruits thoroughly under cold running water.
    - Hull and halve the strawberries.
    - Halve the grapes.
    - Slice the banana.